 Keywords: Out of School Time, STEM, girls of color, culturally relevant teaching ncreasing the participation of girls of color in Science Technology Engineering and Mathematics (STEM) is a national concern.
 Projections suggest that the proportion of underrepresented people of color in science and engineering would need to triple to match their proportions in the U.S. population (Schneider, Judy, & Mazuca, 2012).
 Promoting STEM career interests for a more diverse population of learners is a major goal of U.S. educational policy.
-Access to, and participation in STEM career interest.
+Access to, and participation in STEM enrichment is one way to increase STEM career interest.
 STEM enrichment has two primary benefits for traditionally marginalized populations.